CSCfi/csc-user-guide/docs/cloud/rahti/networking.md

 ## Services

-**Services** (also abbreviated `svc`) provide to one or more Pods a _stable_ [private IP](https://en.wikipedia.org/wiki/Private_network), this IP will act as a load balancer, distributing the traffic load between the Pods behind it.
+**Services** (also abbreviated `svc`) provide a _stable_ [private IP](https://en.wikipedia.org/wiki/Private_network) to one or more Pods.
+This IP will act as a load balancer, distributing the traffic load between the Pods behind it.
 For this, the service will make sure to keep an updated list of IPs so requests are only sent to valid ones.

 Services are built to export one or more ports, and they also provide an internal DNS name.
 Any of these names are valid and will resolve to the same service IP: